 Hike on steep trails while increasing your backpack weight on each outing until you reach your target backpack.
 If possible, try to ascend 600 to 1000 meters carrying around 8 to 10 kilos in your backpack.
 Gaining about 300 meters in height per hour is good; make sure you have at least 2 liters – (preferably in a Camelback or similar container) of water with you during this hike.

 Breathing exercises can be beneficial.
 Yoga is another excellent way to prepare and condition you for a trek.

-Last but not least, it is essential to have a positive outlook on life, and don’t forget to pack your sense of humor.
+Finally, it is essential to have a positive outlook on life and don’t forget to pack your sense of humor.
 This training will help you with your trekking holidays in Nepal, Bhutan, India, and Tibet.